paritytech/metadata-portal/docs/NOTES.md

     d.
 Deposits the signed chain spec or metadata as a QR image file in `public/qr`

 ## Verifier
+1. Obtains a list of all QR image files in `public/qr`
+2. Iterates through the list of all QR image files
+    a.
+Return an error and exit if the QR image file is unsigned
+3. Iterates through the list of all QR image files (second round)
+    a.
+Determines if the QR image file is of content type metadata
+        i.
+Determines if the signature of the metadata QR image file was produced by the private key holder of the public_key provided in `config.toml` ii.
+Returns an error and exits if the signature doesn't match
 ## Cleaner
+1. Obtains a list of of all QR image files in `public/qr`
+2. Obtains a list of each metadata QR image file
+3. Obtains a list of each chainspec QR image file
+4. Fetches the chain specs
+5. Instantiates a HashSet to store files to keep
+6. Iterates through each chain in`config.toml`
+    a.
+Determines the current metadata version from the chain specs
+    b.
+Determines which metadata QR files are versioned equal to or greater than the current meta data version; these files are kept in the HashSet
+    c.
+Stores Chainspec QR files are kept in the HashSet
+7. Determines the difference of all files and kept files, these are the files to be removed
+8. Iterate through each file to be removed and delete it

 ## Check Deployment
 1. Check if deployment is up to date